daniilantonenko/alt-shared-library/README.md

 # Package list comprare
-Shared library for comparing binary packages of 2 branches.
+Shared library for comparing binary packages of 2 arch.
 Works only with json sorted in descending order!

 Output JSON structure: